-- During the first semester of graduate study, students must select a graduate committee comprised of three members of whom two must be members of the graduate faculty of the School of Construction. - Students must develop a degree plan to be approved by a faculty adviser prior to the completion of more than nine (9) hours of graduate work.
-Contact graduate faculty in the School of Construction for suggested plan of study. - Students must complete the coursework including required foundation courses defined within the degree plan following guidelines established in the next section. - 4.
-Students must complete a thesis.
-The thesis is intended to be a scholarly piece of research designed to expand the student's education in a specific track.
-This research must be conducted and defended before the student's graduate committee, and the final thesis report accepted by the Southern Miss Graduate Reader and the Southern Miss Graduate School.
-The thesis option requires a minimum of 30 hours total (18 hours must be at the 600 level or higher).
-Additional hours may be required based on the student's academic record and construction experience.
-Students are strongly encouraged to publish their work in engineering technology journals. - Students must perform satisfactorily on a comprehensive examination, which is required for graduation.
-This exam is normally administered during the final semester of graduate work. - 6.
-Students must maintain a cumulative GPA of 3.0 based on all graduate courses completed. - 7.
-Continuous enrollment.
+- 1. Students must select an emphasis area (Construction Management and Technology, Architectural and Construction Visualization, or Logistics Management and Technology) and develop a degree plan to be approved by a faculty advisor and the School of Construction graduate coordinator prior to completion of nine (9) hours of graduate work.
+Students must complete the course work including required foundation courses defined within the emphasis area.
+Depending on the emphasis area selected, the following options may be available: - (a) Thesis Option: The thesis is intended to be a scholarly piece of research designed to expand the student's education in an area of engineering technology.
+This research must be conducted and defended before the student's graduate committee, and the final thesis report accepted by the USM Graduate Reader and the USM Graduate School.
+The thesis, when completed, receives six (6) graduate hours.
+The thesis option requires a minimum of 30 hours total: 6 hours of thesis, and 24 additional hours (18 hours must be at the 600 level or higher).
+Additional hours may be required based on the student's academic record and experience.